pivotal/docs-tap/services-toolkit/reference/tanzu-service-cli.hbs.md

 You can create a claim for a service instance of a particular class by running the `tanzu service class-claim create` command.

-When you get a class, you can see more detailed information about the it, including, where available, a list of parameters that you can pass to the `tanzu service class-claim create` command using the `--parameter` flag.
+When you get a class, you can see more detailed information about it, including, where available, a list of parameters that you can pass to the `tanzu service class-claim create` command using the `--parameter` flag.